lynnwellhausen/cypress-example/README.md

 1. cd into the `tests` directory:
   `cd tests`

-3. run npm init from `tests`: (you can select ok for all of the default settings) `npm init`
+3. run npm init from `tests` (you can select ok for all of the default settings):
+   `npm init`

 5. install Cypress in the tests directory: